(Neurilemoma; Vestibular Schwannoma; Acoustic Schwannoma)

 CausesThe exact cause of acoustic neuroma is unknown.

 Risk FactorsAcoustic neuroma is most common between ages 30-60.
-Factors that may increase your chance of an acoustic neuroma include:
+Factors that may increase your chance of acoustic neuroma include:

 - History of neurofibromatosis type 2 (NF2)